TobiasRp/TobiasRp/README.md

 My projects often involve Python, C++/CUDA, or a mix of both.
 Have fun checking out my projects!

-Find out more about me, my background, work experience, and publications on my personal website: https://tobiasrp.gitlab.io
+Find out more about me, my background, and publications on my personal website: https://tobiasrp.github.io